CD Launch concert

 A dedicated teacher, Mariko taught for many years at Junior Guildhall and currently teaches at the Yehudi Menuhin School.

-Mariko will perform the Grieg piano Concerto with the Amati Orchestra in March 2016.
+Mariko performed the Grieg piano concerto in 2016 and 2017 with the Amati Orchestra and LRO.